 Though not strictly binding, recent cases of family law in the Courts, in particular the case of Radmacher, means that it is more likely that weight will be given by the Court to the Agreement and it will be highly persuasive in any subsequent financial proceedings relating to the breakdown of the relationship.
 There are key elements that will need to be present in the Agreement in order to maximize the persuasive ability on the Court.

 Aston Brooke has a wealth of experience in drafting such Agreements, giving you the best chance of financial protection in the event of the breakdown of your relationship or divorce.
 At the very least we would recommend that you speak to us about a Deed of Trust on how to hold your property if this is not jointly owned or purchased.

 There is protection available through the Family and County Courts in respect of violence or threats of violence against spouses, partners or children.
 The law makes provision for an injunction against the party causing harm.
 There is ability, based on the evidence presented, to make an application to the Court without the other party attending in the first instance.
 The Judge will make a decision based on the statement of the person who is in need and brought the application to Court.
 The likelihood is that another Hearing will be set for a future date when the alleged aggressor will need to attend to put forward why an Order against them should not be made.

 We can advise you as to the best course of action to protect yourself and your family in such circumstances and the likelihood of successfully obtaining a Non Molestation Order or Occupation Order in order to protect your family and the family home.

 We understand that discussions of this nature are personal and distressing to all parties involved.
 We offer a friendly, empathetic ear and will provide you with a common sense approach to the options that are available to you.

-For further information and legal advice contact us on 02034754321 or Please click on the quick contact ↑ link.
+For further information or a free consultation, please contact us on 0203 475 4321 or click on the quick contact link above.